-Carb Counting 101
+Counting Carbs in Pasta 101

-Before you begin counting, decide how many carbs you'll consume at every meal and snack.
+Before you begin counting, decide how many carbs you'll consume at every meal and snack, as recommended by the Joslin Diabetes Center.
 Having an intake goal is the only way to know whether the carbs you count fall short, exceed or meet the amount you should consume.
 If you're diabetic, consult your health care provider or dietitian to set carb goals.

 Precise Pasta Portions

 Some brands put the amount of dry pasta to yield the cooked serving size on the nutrition label.
 As a general guideline, 1/2 cup of dry elbows or rotini yields about 1 cup cooked.
 About 2 inches around the outer circumference of a handful of spaghetti or other long-shaped pasta becomes 1 cup when it's cooked.

 Carbs per Serving

 Serving sizes stated on the nutrition label range from 1 cup to 1.5 cups of cooked pasta.
 Since the carbs reported are for the serving size defined on the label, you may need to adjust them if you consume a different portion.
-Also be aware that the portions on the label, and the amount often enjoyed at a meal, are larger than the 1/2 cup serving size on the label.
+Also be aware that the amounts of pasta enjoyed at a meal are often much larger than the 1/2 cup serving size on the label.

 Which Carbs to Count

-However, sugar alcohols and some types of fiber have a small impact on blood sugar and should not be ignored, according to a report from Kansas State University.
+However, sugar alcohols and some types of fiber have a small impact on blood sugar and should not be ignored, according to a report from Kansas State University Nutrition News.
 You can subtract insoluble fiber from the total carbs if it's reported on the label, otherwise the American Diabetic Association recommends using the amount of total carbohydrates.

-- Harvard Medical School: Joslin Diabetes Center: Carbohydrate Counting 101
+- Joslin Diabetes Center: "Carbohydrate Counting 101"

-- Kansas State University: Nutrition News: Net Carbs, Impact Carbs, Zero Carbs That Count – What Does It Mean?
+- Kansas State University Nutrition News: "Net Carbs, Impact Carbs, Zero Carbs That Count – What Does It Mean?"